-Love pumpkin for breakfast?
-Don’t miss Easy Pumpkin Muffins with Cream Cheese Nutella Swirl, Gluten Free Pumpkin Bread with Chocolate Chips and Vegan Pumpkin Biscuits with Maple Butter!
+Love pumpkin flavor at breakfast?
+Don’t miss Easy Pumpkin Muffins with Cream Cheese Nutella Swirl and Gluten Free Pumpkin Bread with Chocolate Chips!

 The photos and recipe for these Buttermilk Pumpkin Pancakes were originally published on October 7, 2011.
 The photographs, the recipe and the text of this blog post were updated in October 2020.